 If your employees are reporting this error message, it means that the SAML IdP is trying to use an HTTP URL and only HTTPS is supported.
 It is important that the entire sign-in flow uses HTTPS only.
 So even if the initial sign-in form is served over HTTPS, you can get this error if your IdP redirects to an HTTP URL somewhere later in the process.
-If you fix this and users are still getting the error message, please contact Google for Work Support.
+If you fix this and users are still getting the error message, please contact Google Cloud Support.

 I am an IT administrator.
 Why am I am not being redirected to my SAML Identity Provider?